top of page

 Black Folks Love Horror, Too

-Black people have been involved in the horror genre since the genre was created.
+Black people have been an inspiring part of horror since the genre was created.
 Still, it can be hard to find spaces that truly value our voices.
-If you are a horror writer wanting to share your work or just a fan looking to connect with other scary folks, check out this list of Black-centered horror publishers, funders, and organizations.
+If you are a horror writer wanting to share your work or just a fan looking to connect with other scary folks, check out this list of Black-centered horror publishers, funders, organizations, and scare-enthusiasts.

 1. Black Women Are Scary